submit-paper/Doudizhu_plus/README.md

 ## Combination
 As opponent modeling and coach network works at different phases of the DouDzihu AI system.
 In this way, just make corresponding modifications as the two parts.

+##Bidding
+The modification is in the folder and a README.md file is also included.
+Please refer to it for more information.